SQL Patterns

 );

 Stops searching as soon as one match is found — can be faster when matches are common.
-SELECT 1 is conventional; only existence matters.
+SELECT 1 is the convention; only "does it exist" matters.

 Method 3: NOT IN (use with caution)